groupdocs-editor/GroupDocs.Editor-Products/content/editor/net/_index.en.md

 ############################# Overview ############################
 overview:
   enable: true
-  title: "GroupDocs.Editor at a glance"
+  title: "GroupDocs.Editor for .NET at a glance"
   description: "API to edit, translate, and save documents, slides, and diagrams in .NET applications."
   features:
     # feature loop